kconnour/pyRT_DISORT/docs/_sources/rst/users-guide.rst.txt

    doesn't matter.
 I'm going to go through them in a way that's sensible to me, but there's no drawback to ordering them a different way when you adapt them to your own code.

+   Additionally, it may seem kinda silly that I make a class and then pipe an array it created into another class, but it's quite possible that you won't want to do every time.
+If you do, you can always create a function that does the piping.

 .. toctree::
    :maxdepth: 1